ambanum/disinfo.quaidorsay.fr-ops/README.md

 192.168.33.10    vagrant.local
 ```

-Now on your browser you can access the VM with http://vagrant.local
+Now on your browser you will be able to access deployed app on the VM with the URL `http://vagrant.local`

-The server name (`vagrant.local`) can be changed in the file `/inventories/dev.yml`:.
+The server name `vagrant.local` can be changed in the file `/inventories/dev.yml`:
 ```
 […]
     dev: